hobbes7878/data-driven-journalism/README.md

 #### Office hours

 Owing to my day job, I will not be hosting regular office hours outside of class.
-Instead, I will be available after any class for private consultation and will be at your beck and call on Slack, email, my phone.
+Instead, I will be available after any class for private consultation and will be at your beck and call on Slack, by email and via telephone.

 ---